wpilibsuite/allwpilib/wpilibNewCommands/spec.md

 However, that is not guaranteed: they may be standing, lounging on a couch, lying in a bed, or floating three meters in the air.

+### RFC 2119
+The keywords "MUST", "MUST NOT", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

+Note that this document does not use the RFC 2119 definition of the term "REQUIRED";
+any usage of the term "REQUIRED" in this document follows the definition [here](#Required Subsystems).

+[//]: # (### Idempotence)

+[//]: # (TODO)

 ## Command

+### Command Properties

+Commands have the following properties.
+The values of command properties MUST not change over the course of the program, and any operations to query the value of properties MUST be idempotent.

+#### Required Subsystems

+Each command SHOULD declare the set of subsystems it controls;
+this set is referred to from here on as the command's _requirements_.
+A command's _requirements_ MAY be the empty set.
+Subsystems SHALL NOT be _required_ by more than one (1) running command at a time;
+conflicts SHALL be resolved according to the [Interruption Behavior](#Interruption Behavior) of the command that is presently running.
+Requirement collisions MUST be checked and resolved before calling [`initialize`](#void-initializevoid) when scheduling a command.

+#### Interruption Behavior

+This property dictates the resolution strategy of [requirement](#required-subsystems) conflicts: what happens when another command sharing requirements with this one is scheduled.

+The following strategies are defined in this specification:
+- `CancelSelf`: this command is interrupted, [`end(true)`](#void-endbool-interrupted) is called, and scheduling of the incoming command commences.
+- `CancelIncoming`: scheduling of the incoming command is aborted, and this command continues running unaffected.

+[//]: # (TODO: do we want to explicitly allow alternate interruption behaviors? do we want to dictate a default?)
+[//]: # (      might be interesting to see alternate impls -- maybe coroutine-based in the future?)

+#### Runs When Disabled

+For implementations defining a "disabled mode", this property dictates whether a command may run during it.
+During "disabled mode", any commands not declared as "running when disabled" MUST be interrupted (i.e. `end(true)` is called), and any attempts to schedule them MUST abort.

 ### Command Lifecycle